notyoyoma/dcg/src/game_modules/dcg-character/doc/character-data.md

 | equipped     | obj  | Character's equipment. [ More detail below. ]( #equipped-data )
 | name         | str  | Character's name.
 | inventory    | obj  | Character's inventory. [ More detail below. ]( #inventory-data )

+To see an example of this data, see [ example-character-data.json ]( ./example-character-data.json )

 ### Guilds data